ccjusl/codeclubjusl/README.md

     *  You can view your local setup by firing up a browser and going to **localhost:4000**

   * To better understand the code one can go through [this marvelous guide](http://jmcglone.com/guides/github-pages/).

+# Support
+If you are having issues, please let us know.
+We have a mailing list located at: [codeclubjusl@googlegroups.com]()

 # License
 This project is licensed under the **MIT License**.